Ali-Shirinfeshan/Ali-Shirinfeshan/README.md

-- 👋 Hi, I’m @Ali-Shirinfeshan
+- 👋 My name is Ali-Shirinfeshan
-- 👀 I’m interested in programming, computer games, action movies, football, and exciting work
+- 👀 It's my passion to program, play computer games, watch action movies, and play football
-- 🌱 I’m learning programming using the .NET Core framework and implementing various architectures
+- 🌱 Professional programmer using .net framework, mostly into web design
-- 💞️ I’m looking to work on challenging projects so that I can get acquainted with new concepts, solutions and new challenges.
+- 💞️ I'm looking for challenging projects so I can learn new concepts, solutions, and challenges.
-- 📫 How to reach me ...
+- 📫 How to get in touch...

 <!---
 Ali-Shirinfeshan/Ali-Shirinfeshan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.